FeiElysia/WEP_Workplace_Safty/README.md

 **4. The website with the videos we can use to test the performance**
 https://www.pexels.com/search/videos/construction%20worker/

 **5. The YOLO model.
-The most convenient and efficient model for me so far for Object Detection and Pose Estimation**
+The most convenient and efficient model (fast ingerence) for me so far for Object Detection and Pose Estimation**
 https://github.com/ultralytics/ultralytics

 Seems that here we have 2 types of problems: